What Foods and Drinks to Avoid for Healthy Teeth

 Establishing a routine of regular meals with minimal snacking can help maintain a healthier oral environment.

-Water is the best beverage for maintaining healthy teeth.
+Water is the best drink for keeping your teeth and gums healthy every day.

 Choosing healthier alternatives to sugary snacks can benefit your teeth significantly.